endersonmaia/undocker/README.md

 Usage -- lxc example
 --------------------

-Converting and creating the archive:
+Preparing the image for use with lxc:

 ```
 undocker rootfs nginx.tar - | xz -T0 > nginx.tar.xz